 1. People watching: Because obviously.
 Perhaps humanity’s oldest pastime, the simple observation of other people doing things can somehow be the source of hours of fun.
 Liberty Park has the population of a small city on most weekends, and all you need do is post up on a bench or grassy patch and take in the grandeur.
 A few can’t-miss things to gander: the noble LARPers (usually standing steadfast in the northeast quadrant), the slack-liners (everywhere), and the drum circle (just follow the never-ending, Jumanji-esque beat).
-For optimum afternoon enjoyment, BYO blanket, bluetooth speaker, and Nalgene bottle (full of water, surely).
+Better still, we imagine the post-quarantine style choices made this year will go down in history.
+We’ve been cooped up a long time, and folks are antsy to express themselves while also having a newfound respect for leisurewear.
+Will they emerge in tie-dye sweatsuits?
+Handmade cottage-core pinafores?
+A gown purchased in early 2020 that never saw the light of day?
+Euphoria-inspired makeup with a DIY mullet?
+We can’t wait to find out.
+For optimum afternoon enjoyment, BYO blanket, Bluetooth speaker, and Nalgene bottle (full of water, surely).

 2. Farmer’s Market: Most locals are acquainted with the famed Downtown Farmers Market, but the Liberty Market is quickly climbing the ranks as a true contender.
-Fridays, June through October, from 4:00 pm to dusk, you can find some of SLC’s freshest produce, tastiest food trucks, and most-delightful local wares.
+Fridays, June through October, from 4:00 pm to dusk, you can find some of SLC’s freshest produce, tastiest food trucks, and most delightful local wares.
 Last year saw some 87 vendors come through, so you’re bound to find the fixins you seek, and the free bike valet is a definite plus.
 Be sure to check out Art in the Park, every third Friday of the season, for gifts, knickknacks, and the like.
+The first summer 2021 Liberty Park Farmer’s Market is officially on the books!
+Help welcome our local vendors back Friday, June 11th, from 4:00pm to dusk.

 4: Liberty Park Pool: Open Memorial Day through Labor Day every year, the Liberty Park pool is our very own slice of The Sandlot-style summer magic.
-There’s a slew of aquatic programs and classes available, and, at just $2 a day and $50 for an adult season pass, it’s highly unlikely you’ll snag a better deal for sun-soaked, chlorine-drenched summer fun (and, after all, isn’t that the best kind?).
+There’s a slew of aquatic programs and classes available, and, at just $2.50 a day and $50 for an adult season pass, it’s highly unlikely you’ll snag a better deal for sun-soaked, chlorine-drenched summer fun (and, after all, isn’t that the best kind?).
+Liberty Park Pool officially opened for the 2021 season in late May.
+Reservations are available (and recommended) for June!
 SPF recommended, but not required for entry.

 5: Athleticism: With several basketball, tennis, and volleyball courts, this park is sort of perfect for whatever level of athleticism you sport.
-For the solo types, the outer rings of the park serve as the perfect go-at-your-own-pace path for walking/running/biking/blading.
-The sand volleyball courts are a favorite amongst both Top Gun fans and people-watching types, but for a more low-key (though not necessary less-competitive) match, make your way to the designated bocce ball or horseshoe arenas.
+For the solo types, the outer rings of the park serve as the perfect go-at-your-own-pace path for walking/running/biking/blading (and for the observer, there’s no better place to see folks making their maiden voyage on that pair of quarantine-purchased roller skates).
+The sand volleyball courts are a favorite amongst both Top Gun fans and people-watching types, but for a more low-key (though not necessarily less-competitive) match, make your way to the designated bocce ball or horseshoe arenas.
 We’re only keeping score if you are…

 6: Pond ’n’ Paddle Boats: A central gathering spot of this central gathering spot, the over-sized pond at Liberty Park is chock full of birds of all sorts, each vying for whatever crust of bread you’re willing the spare (distribute at your own risk).
 It’s a lovely little place to gather and watch, and the rentable paddle boats are an added level of adorable.
 Cue up “Sittin’ On The Dock Of The Bay,” and settle in...